House Work (song)

-"House Work" is a song by English DJ and record producer Jax Jones featuring vocals from Mike Dunn and British singer MNEK.
+"House Work" is a song by English DJ and record producer Jax Jones featuring vocals from American DJ and record producer Mike Dunn and British singer MNEK.
 The song was released as a digital download on 1 July 2016, through Polydor Records in the United Kingdom.
 The song peaked at number 85 on the UK Singles Chart.
 The single cover is Jones' first to resemble everyday commercial products, in this case the cover resembles a bottle of washing up liquid.

 Music video

 The official music video to accompany the release of "House Work" was released on YouTube on 30 August 2016, running two minutes and 45 seconds.

 A video was also released featuring a live mix of the song.
 The video features a fictional infomercial for a product called "House Work" (the bottle of liquid is the same as the one on the single's cover).

 A visualiser/official audio using the extended version of the song was released on the 1 July, 2016, which depicted a cartoon version of the main artist, Jax Jones, dancing on the bottle of liquid.